Last updated February 15th, 2019.

-The term “emerging markets” involves dozens of countries and every sector you could possibly think of though.
-Generalizing them is impossible.
+The term “emerging markets” involves dozens of countries and every sector you could possibly imagine though.
+Generalizing all of them is impossible.

-For example, Malaysia is on the verge of becoming a developed nation.
-They have a GDP per capita of $27,000 which is almost four times greater than the Philippines.
-Yet both places fall under the same vague “emerging market” umbrella.
+For example, Malaysia is on the verge of becoming a fully developed nation.
+They boast a GDP per capita of around $10,000 which is four times greater than the Philippines’.
+Yet both places still fall under the same vague “emerging market” umbrella.

-Likewise, an Indonesian oil company has much different long-term prospects and risk than a retail business in Thailand.
-It’s easy to understand why different emerging market investments can vary widely in their performance and results.
+Likewise, an Indonesian oil company has far different long-term potential and risk than a retail business in China.
+You can easily understand why emerging market investments vary widely in their performance and results.

-These fast growing countries still have some of the greatest opportunities on the planet though.
-Here’s the right (and wrong) ways to invest in them.
+These rapidly growing countries nonetheless enjoy some of the greatest opportunities on the whole planet.
+Here are the right (and wrong) ways to invest in emerging markets.

-A few stock traders who’ve never even been to the developing world put out misinformation on the internet.
-I’ll help dispel some myths before telling you how to invest in emerging markets.
+A few stock traders who have never even been to the developing world put out misinformation on the internet.
+I’ll try and help dispel some myths before telling you how to invest in emerging markets correctly.

-One widespread piece of bad advice is that you should buy ETFs (exchange traded funds) or mutual funds which focus on this part of the world.
-These assets are easily-tradable and the two simplest ways to invest in developing countries.
-But they’re also probably the worst.
+One widespread piece of bad advice is that you should purchase ETFs (exchange traded funds) or mutual funds that focus on emerging markets.
+These assets are easily-tradable and the two easiest methods of investing in developing countries.
+But they’re also probably the worst ways.

-There’s several reasons why you should stay away from these funds.
+There are several reasons why you should probably stay away from these funds.
 Perhaps most important is that they don’t actually invest in emerging economies.

 Yes, you read that correctly.
-Lots of emerging market mutual funds and ETFs don’t even live up to their name and are blatantly misclassified.
-They consist largely of stocks in developed nations.
+Lots of emerging market mutual funds and ETFs don’t even live up to their namesake and are blatantly misclassified.
+They consist largely of equities in developed markets.

-The largest such ETF in the world, iShares MSCI Emerging Markets (NYSEARCA:EEM), has over 30% of its holdings in developed economies.
+The biggest such ETF in the world, iShares MSCI Emerging Markets (NYSEARCA:EEM), puts over 30% of its holdings in developed economies.
 Two out of the three top countries they invest in are South Korea and Taiwan.
-Places like Poland, Qatar, and the Netherlands are somehow on their list too.

-China also takes up more than 30% of this ETF’s holdings.
-There’s now over $36 billion dollars in this fund even though it mostly invests in developed nations and China.
+China also takes up more than 30% of the ETF’s holdings.
+There are now over $36 billion dollars in this fund even though half its total assets are invested in either developed nations or China.

 If you shouldn’t buy mutual funds and ETFs, that leaves you with direct investment in emerging markets.

-Moving somewhere like Cambodia and starting a business is often the best (and hardest) way to invest in high-growth economies.
-Buying property in strategic locations can also lead to strong gains over the long-term, bringing you both rental income and appreciation.
+Moving somewhere like Cambodia and starting a company is often the best (and hardest) way to invest in high-growth economies.
+Buying up real estate in strategic locations may also lead to impressive gains over the long-term, giving you both rental income and appreciation.

-But we’ll start off with the easiest way you can invest directly in emerging markets: buying individual stocks.
-To be clear, that’s in contrast to buying them through a mass-market fund or ETF.
+But we’ll start off with the easiest way you can invest in emerging markets directly: purchasing individual stocks.
+Just to be clear, that’s in contrast to buying a basket of them through a mass-market fund or ETF.

-You can buy individual stocks in Asia, South America, and elsewhere without leaving home since most brokerages offer international trades.
+You can purchase individual stocks in Asia, South America, and elsewhere without leaving your home because most brokers offer international trades.
 Charles Schwab and Fidelity, two of the largest American brokerage firms, allow trading in over a dozen countries.

-A few emerging market stocks also list themselves in countries other than where they’re based.
-For example, China Mobile (NYSE:CHL) is traded on both the New York Stock Exchange and Hong Kong’s.
-Baidu (NASDAQ:BIDU) is listed solely on the NASDAQ and isn’t traded on Chinese exchanges.
+Furthermore, a few emerging market stocks list themselves in countries other than where they are based.
+China Mobile, for one, is traded on both the New York Stock Exchange and in Hong Kong.
+Baidu is listed solely on the NASDAQ and you won’t find it on Chinese exchanges at all.

-With all that said, we think making international trades using local accounts is best.
+With that said, we think making international trades using a local account is much better.
 Your existing broker might let you trade in other countries.
 But you should still put forth some effort and open local brokerage accounts in the places you’re investing in.

 That’s because brokers usually charge outrageous fees for international trades.
-For example, US-based Charles Schwab charges HK$250 if their clients want to buy or sell stocks in Hong Kong.
+As an example, US-based Charles Schwab charges HK$250 per trade if their clients want to buy or sell stocks in Hong Kong.
 Local firm Boom Securities charges HK$88 for the same trade.

-Buying equities is certainly a great way to invest in emerging markets if done correctly.
-Places like Vietnam and the Philippines have tons of undervalued small-cap stocks which barely see analyst coverage.
+Buying stocks is a solid way to invest in emerging markets if done correctly.
+Places like Vietnam and the Philippines have tons of undervalued small-cap stocks that see practically zero analyst coverage.

-However, setting up your own business or purchasing real estate in these countries is even better.
+However, setting up your own business or purchasing real estate in those countries is often an even better choice.

-The reasons are similar to why small-cap stocks in Vietnam have more potential than China Mobile in New York.
-Easily-accessible markets are flooded with players like Goldman Sachs and every other large institutional investor.
+The reasons are similar to why small-cap stocks in Vietnam have greater potential than China Mobile listed in New York.
+Easily-accessible markets are flooded with players such as Goldman Sachs and every other large institutional investor.

 Hedge funds and banks spend billions of dollars on highly-paid analysts and complex software.
-These firms will buy any stocks which have true, mathematically-proven value before you even know the opportunity exists.
+These firms will buy stocks with any true, mathematically-proven value before you even realize the opportunity exists.

 Morgan Stanley isn’t looking at apartments in Manila though.
-“Regular” investors can still find value in emerging market property before everyone else does.
+“Regular” investors can still find value in emerging market real estate before everyone else does.

-Similarly, places like Cambodia lack basic businesses which you might take for granted in your home country.
-There aren’t any drive-thru car washes, 7-Eleven convenience store chains, or e-commerce players yet.
+Similarly, places like Cambodia lack basic business concepts that you might take for granted in your home country.
+There aren’t any drive-thru car washes, 7-Eleven convenience store chains, or major e-commerce players yet.

 Entrepreneurs have lots of opportunities in emerging markets, and especially frontier markets, because of this.

 Another important thing to remember: not all emerging markets are growing quickly.
-Here’s three of them which you should avoid.
+Here are three of them that you should completely avoid.

 Skip the Next Western Recession